xiaosj/G4-CT-Dose/README.md

 14 - 23 | Constant as 1.03 g/cm<sup>3</sup>
 23 - 100 | Between Small Intenstine and Connective Tissue (Eq.
 23)
 \>100 | Between Yellow/Red Marrow and Cortical Bone (Eq.
 19)

+_Note: To minimize the fluctration of CT scans on air, the HUs in the range from -1000 to the first HU in the material definition file use the density of air (i.e. no interpolation)._

 ### Elemental Weights
 However, to have resolutions finer than the 24-bin setting in the paper, some deviations are introduced: